KrisSiegel/msngr.js/docs/api.md

 ```

 ### ```msngr.merge(input1, input2, ..., inputN)```
 Merges an n number of inputs together.
-Combines objects with other objects (the merging overwrites in order should conflict arrise), functions with objects, strings and strings and arrays.
+Combines objects with other objects (the merging overwrites in order should conflict arrise), functions with objects, strings and strings and arrays. **NOTE** this will merge references together; it does not produce deep copies for objects.

 ```inputn (required)``` - Specify as many parameters as necessary for merging.